miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 Okay, so my current project Pipulate is a web framework based on FastHTML and HTMX that has an embedded local LLM speaking through websockets, server side events (SSE) and the like.
-It can use these connections to do clever stuff beyond just chatting with the user.
+I monitor the websocket stream for commands, and then I execute them.
+Such a simple statement, but so much to really "get" here.

+### Ollama Websocket

+The AI I'm talking about is ***local*** (non-cloud and by way of the Ollama server).
+The Ollama LLM talks to the user operating the software through a traditional chatbot UI, but it also can control other parts of the program to do all the things a user could do.
 For example, edit a database or do steps for you in a workflow that involve site crawling.

+### Local LLM Function Execution

+And just to make sure you totally get it, I'm running a local web app (like an Electron app like VSCode/Discord/Zoom) where a built-in local LLM sends its responses out to the user over an Ollama websocket stream, which a separate part of the program monitors for JSON.
+If that JSON is meaningful, it is "executed".

 ### Single File Architecture for LLM Integration